-Here we’ll cover the easy steps involved in archival preservation (vs. conservation) to make sure this book continues to survive intact, steps that YOU can take when preserving old books in YOUR OWN collection or family archive.
+Here we’ll cover the easy steps involved in archival preservation to make sure this book continues to survive intact.
+These are the steps that you can take to preserve books in your collection or family archive.

-While a trained conservator could undoubtedly repair a great deal of this damage, the DAMAGE ITSELF has become part of the family’s history.
+While a trained conservator could undoubtedly repair a great deal of this damage, the damage is part of the object’s story and has become part of the family’s history.

 So, what to do?